Clastify logo

 Combustion of metals and non-metals

-Reactive metals burn in oxygen to form metal oxides.
+Reactive metals burn in oxygen and form metal oxides.
 For example:

 Magnesium is oxidized because magnesium atoms lose electrons to form magnesium ions.
 Oxygen is reduced because oxygen atoms gain electrons to form oxide ions.
 Written as electron transfer: